singh-man/books/crackingTheCoding/18_advancedTopics.md

 - #638.
 17.8    This problem asks us to find the  longest sequence of pairs you can build  such  that both sides  of the  pair are constantly increasing.
 What  if you needed only one  side of the  pair to increase?
 - #639.
 16.15   Try first creating an array with the  frequency that each item  occurs.
 - #640.
 17.21   Picture the  tallest bar, and then the next  tallest bar on the  left and the next tallest bar on the  right.
 The water will fill the  area  between those.
 Can you  calculate that area?
 What do you do about the rest?
 - #641.
 17.6    Is there a faster way of calculating how many twos are in a particular digit across a range of numbers?
-Observe that roughly Xe th of any digit should be a 2-but only roughly.
+Observe that roughly 1\10th of any digit should be a 2-but only roughly.
 How do you make that more exact?
 - #642.
 17.1    You can do the  add step with an XOR.
 - #643.
 16.18   Observe that one  of the  substrings, either a or b, must start at  the  beginning of the string.
 That cuts down the number of possibilities.
 - #644.
 16.24   What  if the  array were  sorted?
 - #645.
 17.18   Start with a brute force solution.
 - #646.
-17.12   Once you have a basic idea for a recursive algorithm, you might get stuck on this: some­ times your  recursive  algorithm needs to  return the  start  of the  linked  list, and some­ times it needs to return the end.There are multiple ways of solving this issue.
+17.12   Once you have a basic idea for a recursive algorithm, you might get stuck on this: sometimes your  recursive  algorithm needs to  return the  start  of the  linked  list, and sometimes it needs to return the end.
+There are multiple ways of solving this issue.
 Brainstorm some of them.
 - #647.
 17.14   If you picked an  arbitrary element, you would, on  average, wind  up  with  an  element around the  50th percentile mark  (half the  elements above it and half  the  elements below).
 What  if you did this repeatedly?
 - #648.
-16.9    Divide: If you're  trying  to compute, where X = �, remember that a   =   bx.
+16.9    Divide: If you're  trying  to compute, where X = a/b, remember that a   =   bx.
 Can you find the  closest value  for x?
 Remember that this is integer division  and x should be an integer.
 - #649.
 17.19   Part  2: There  are  a lot  of different calculations we  could try.
 For example, we  could multiply all the  numbers, but that will only lead  us to the  product of a and b.
 - #650.
 17.10   Try this: Given an  element, start  checking if this is the  start of a subarray for which  it's the  majority element.
 Once  it's become "unlikely" (appears less than half the  time), start checking at the  next  element (the element after  the  subarray).
 - #651.
 17.21   You can calculate the area between the tallest bar overall and the tallest bar on the left by just iterating through the histogram and subtracting out any bars in between.
 You can do the same thing with the right side.
 How do you handle the remainder of the graph?